trickstercache/trickster/docs/range_request.md

  We plan to provide full support for `If-Range` as part of Trickster 1.1 or 2.0

-## Mockster Byte Range
+## Range Request Test Origin

-For verification of Trickster's compatibility with Byte Range Requests (as well as Time Series data), we created a golang library and accompanying standalone application dubbed Mockster.
-Mockster's Byte Range library simply prints out the `Lorem ipsum ...` sample text, pared down to the requested range or multipart ranges, with a few bells and whistles that allow you to customize its response for unit testing purposes.
-We make extensive use of Mockster in unit testing to verify the integrity of Trickster's output after performing operations like merging disparate range parts, extracting ranges from other ranges, or from a full body, compressing adjacent ranges into a single range in the cache, etc.
+To verify Trickster's compatibility with Byte Range Requests, the repository includes a mock origin in [pkg/testutil/mocks/rangesim](../pkg/testutil/mocks/rangesim).
+It serves the `Lorem ipsum ...` sample text at any path, pared down to the requested range or multipart ranges, with query parameters that customize its responses for testing.
+The unit tests use it extensively to verify the integrity of Trickster's output after operations like merging disparate range parts, extracting ranges from other ranges or from a full body, and compressing adjacent ranges into a single range in the cache.
+For examples, see [pkg/proxy/engines/objectproxycache_test.go](../pkg/proxy/engines/objectproxycache_test.go).

-It is fairly straightforward to run or import Mockster into your own applications.
-For examples of using it for Unit Testing, check out [/internal/proxy/engines/objectproxycache_test.go](https://github.com/trickstercache/trickster/blob/main/internal/proxy/engines/objectproxycache_test.go).
+The [developer environment](./developer/environment/README.md#devorigin) serves the same origin at `http://127.0.0.1:8482/byterange/`, behind its `rpc1` and `rpc2` backends.